-Did Your 23andMe Show the ApoE4 Variant?by Amylee Amos MS, RDN, IFMCPNews
+Did Your 23andMe Show the ApoE4 Variant?by Amylee Amos PhD, RDN, IFMCPNews

 Late-Onset Alzheimer’s Disease Risk

 The 23andMe Health + Ancestry Kit includes many Genetic Health Risk reports, which tell you about genetic variants associated with increased risk of certain health conditions.
 One of these reports is the Late-Onset Alzheimer’s Disease report, which identifies and informs you as to whether or not you carry the genetic risk variant ApoE4.

 Late-onset Alzheimer’s disease is the most common form of dementia.
 Late-onset Alzheimer’s disease most commonly develops after age 65.
 Many people confuse this term with early-onset Alzheimer’s disease when they wish to indicate that the cognitive decline is in its early stages, however the terms refer specifically to when the decline begins to develop, not the stage of decline.
 As the primary risk factor for Alzheimer’s disease is older age, it is unsurprising that late-onset Alzheimer’s disease is the most common form.

 While age is the primary risk factor for the development of Alzheimer’s disease, genetics also plays a large role.
 The ApoE4 genetic variant increases the risk of developing Alzheimer’s disease significantly.
 Fortunately, there is much that can be done to mitigate that genetic risk, so many people wish to find out if they carry the ApoE4 variant so that they can take early action.
 On the other hand, there are many people who have never even heard of ApoE4, who get the 23andMe Health + Ancestry kit and are frightened to learn when viewing their genetic health risk report that they carry this variant which puts them at higher risk of Alzheimer’s disease.

 What is ApoE?